 The Midwest was once considered America’s bread basket.
 Today, the agricultural landscape is defined by corn and soy, much of which is made into refined foods, animal feed, and fuel.
-Incorporating small grains, oilseeds, and dry beans on farms offer alternatives to dominant cropping systems, while reconnecting farmers, makers, and eaters.
-Looking to our region’s diversified agricultural past can offer insights into what we can grow in our changing climate, and through collaboration we can create a new system rooted in resilience and equity.
+Incorporating food-grade small grains, oilseeds, and dry beans on farms offer alternatives to predominant cropping systems and opportunities for diversified farm income, while reconnecting farmers, makers, and eaters.
+Looking to our region’s complex agricultural past offers insights into how to build resilience in our changing culture and climate.
+Together, we can create an improved staple crop system rooted in collaboration and equity.

 Grain terminology can be confusing, so we’ve pulled together some of the words and phrases that are central to why diverse grains are important for our region’s farms, rural economies, and environment.
 This index will continue to grow over time, and you can find the glossary on social channels with #grainsglossary.